Chapter 25: There be no Wilting Here

 "Thank you, Sir," Chip replied.

 Adam gently bounced the child and watched as he emitted a yawn.
 That's when he felt the emotion rising in his throat.
-In that same moment, Adam realized something.
-At the same time, an awful fear took hold of his heart.
+In that same moment, Adam realized something, and an awful fear took hold of his heart.

-"Where-" Adam asked, looking back up.
+"Where-" Adam asked, looking back up, his expression back to its previously hardened state.
 "Where is my daughter?"

 Chip's heart froze with another stab of fear.
 He knew he had to tell him.
-That's why he was here.
+That's why he was there.
 Still, the dread of it nearly killed him.

 "And you left her alone?"